Financial Aid

 First-Year Students

 To be considered for need-based financial assistance at Holy Cross, a student must file both a Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service (CSS) Profile.
 The FAFSA must be filed online at https://studentaid.gov.
 The CSS Profile must be completed online at http://cssprofile.org.
 For priority consideration for Holy Cross assistance, these documents must be submitted to the processing agencies by Nov.
 15 for Early Decision I applicants and Jan.
 15 for both Early Decision II and Regular Decision applicants.
-For 2024-2024, the FAFSA will not be available until sometime in December, so it will need to be completed as soon as it is available for Early Decision I applicants.
 Application materials submitted after the priority filing deadline will be considered as time and fund availability allow.
 In order for our office to receive this information, both the FAFSA and the CSS Profile must indicate that the College of the Holy Cross should receive a copy of the analysis report.
 Students who file only a FAFSA will be considered for only Federal Student Assistance.
 Additionally, complete, signed copies of actual federal tax forms including all schedules, W-2 wage statements, all business tax returns with schedules, and K-1 statements, must be submitted for both the parent(s) and student to the College Board’s Institutional Documentation Service (IDOC) (https://pages.collegeboard.org/idoc) by the stated deadlines in order to ensure correct income information is used to determine financial need.
 Alternate documentation is required in instances where a tax form is not filed by either party.
-Financial statements are required of both parents in cases where there is a separation or divorce.
+Financial statements are required of both parents whether they are married, separated/divorced or never married.
 The noncustodial parent is also required to submit a CSS Profile, and will do so online from the College Board’s website.

 Holy Cross students must submit new application materials for each year that they wish to be considered for need-based, College-administered assistance and federal aid.
 A renewal information postcard will be emailed to all students and parents, as well as mailed to students’ home addresses, each fall.
 Required application materials include the FAFSA and CSS Profile (necessary if the student wishes to be considered for Holy Cross grant assistance), as well as signed copies of parent and student federal income tax forms including all schedules and W-2 forms for the requested tax year.
 Additionally, a CSS Profile from noncustodial parents may be required.
-The priority filing date for upper-class and renewal financial aid application materials is January 15 for 2024-25 due to the late release of the FAFSA in December.
-Typically, renewal applications are due November 1.
-New offers to upper class students are based on demonstrated need for assistance as determined by the College as well as the availability of funds.
+The priority filing date for returning students and renewal financial aid application materials is November 1 for 2025-2026.
+New offers to returning students are based on demonstrated need for assistance as determined by the College as well as the availability of funds.
 It is the responsibility of the student financial aid applicant to ensure that all necessary documents are submitted to the Financial Aid office in time for the processing of financial aid.
-Notifications of renewal are released in June, and notifications of financial aid eligibility in the case of a new request are made by Aug.
+Notifications of financial aid are released in June, and notifications of financial aid eligibility in the case of a new request are made by Aug.
 15.

 Scholarships and Grants